Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 Equipment hire

-Rental shops operate at both 1450 and 1650, carrying the full range of ski and snowboard equipment from beginner packages to performance gear.
-Booking in advance is recommended during French school holidays, when the resort is at its busiest.
-Boot fitting and adjustments are included, and staff can advise on the best setup for the terrain and your ability level.
+Rental shops at both 1450 and 1650 carry a full range of ski and snowboard equipment, from beginner kit through to performance and demo gear.
+Boot fitting and adjustments are included, and staff can offer advice on the right setup for your ability and the terrain.
+Booking ahead is a smart move during French school holidays when the resort is at its busiest.

-WeSki partners with SkiSet shops in St François Longchamp, letting you add equipment to your package and collect on arrival.
+WeSki partners with SkiSet shops in St François Longchamp, so you can add equipment to your package and collect it on arrival.
 Browse St François Longchamp ski deals to build your perfect trip.

 Getting around St François Longchamp